Free delivery on all silverware and jewellery

 The dramatic splay of diamonds at the apex of the pendant is the finishing touch that makes this piece of jewellery a very typical piece of Belle Époque jewellery.

-This brooch is another example of the common sweeping shapes found in jewellery from this time period.
+This antique brooch is another example of the common sweeping shapes found in jewellery from this time period.
 The broad top of the brooch features a sequence of inter-connected platinum settings which overlap and interweave with one another, another popular element of Belle Époque jewellery.

 The gathering at the terminal of the brooch brings all of the platinum strands together and culminates in a diamond and a single pearl drop which completes the design.
 The use of pearls and diamonds together is a commonplace feature in Belle Époque jewellery pieces, paired with platinum in this piece to create a crowded, millegrain decorated finished piece.